felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 Those who know, know.

 You might be asking: What difference does that make?
 For one, it showed me an important
 lesson: Books, as objects, are not valuable.
-It is their content that is valuable.
-Their poetry, their imaginary worlds, their prose, their wisdom.
+It is their content that is valuable: their poetry, their imaginary worlds, their prose, their wisdom, etc.
 Books are a mere tactile visual support.
 A badly folded book is not impacted at all in its capacity to teach us something.
 Yet, as obvious as this might sound, it is a truth that eluded me for many years.